-YEARS ago, when our girls were in high school I started baking what I called “idiot cookies” when I was in a rush (thanks to Peg Bracken’s naughty influence in her “I Hate to Cook” cookbook.)
+This recipe for lemon bars made me think back to YEARS ago when our girls were in high school and I was perpetually in a rush.
+I started baking what I called “idiot cookies.”
+(Thanks to Peg Bracken’s naughty influence in her “I Hate to Cook” cookbook.)
 I know it’s completely politically incorrect today, but that was then and this is now.
-(It was the naughty 90’s.)
+(It was the naughty 90’s, after all.)
+I’ve changed my ways and now I call them Desperation Cookies!
 Raise your hand if you’re still in a rush!
 I mean who isn’t?

 One cold November night I remembered my old trick and wrote about it here. https://gbskitchen.com/four-ingredient-desperation-cookie-recipe/ It’s been pinned more than almost anything else I’ve shared and that tells me we all live in a fast forward state of constant hurry.

-Desperation cookies are awesome and I’ve made dozens and dozens to share at our grandkids’ ball games, potlucks and family meals but then came the night I was sooo done dealing that even “idiot cookies” were too much for me to face.
+Don’t get me wrong!
+Desperation cookies are awesome.
+I’ve made dozens and dozens to share at our grandkids’ ball games, potlucks, and family meals but then came the night I was bone tired and sooo done dealing that even “idiot cookies” were too much for me to face.

 Combine cake mix, eggs, and oil.